RamenOsaka/autoban-bot/README.md

 # Updating the bot

-When you push changes to GitHub, pull and rebuild on the server:
+When updates happen on GitHub, pull and rebuild on your server:

 ```bash
 cd ~/autoban-bot